Yee-Sin Leo: Research and career

-In 1992 Leo worked as a clinical fellow in Los Angeles, where over half of her workload was HIV cases.
+In 1992, Leo worked as a clinical fellow in Los Angeles, where over half of her workload was HIV cases.
 When she returned to Singapore she established the country's first HIV programme and patient care centre.
 Her first frontline experience with infectious diseases were when the Nipah virus infected Singapore in 1999.

-In 2002 Leo was made a Senior Consultant in the National Centre for Infectious Diseases.
+In 2002, Leo was made a Senior Consultant in the National Centre for Infectious Diseases (NCID).
 She has led the country through Middle East respiratory syndrome (MERS), Influenza A virus subtype H7N9 (bird flu) and Dengue fever outbreaks.
 Leo said that her experiences dealing with the struggles of severe acute respiratory syndrome (SARS) had served her in good stead for taking on COVID-19.

 During the COVID-19 pandemic, Leo was cited in the Singapore press telling people that they did not have to wear masks if they did not have symptoms of respiratory infection.

 In the preparations for the Global Health Summit hosted by the European Commission and the G20 in May 2021, Leo co-chaired the event's High Level Scientific Panel.
+Since 2022, she has been serving on the Technical Advisory Panel of the joint World Bank/World Health Organization's Pandemic Fund.
+That same year, she was inducted into the Singapore Women's Hall of Fame.
+In 2023, Leo was replaced as executive director of NCID by Vernon Lee.
+She subsequently became a senior consultant at the Ministry of Health and the National Healthcare Group.